ncats/epi4GARD/EpiExtract4GARD/README.md

 # DOCUMENTATION PENDING
 This notebook contains the code for a pipeline that can extract epidemiological information from rare disease literature.
 The pipeline includes disease identification via dictionary look-up and identification of locations, epidemiological identifiers (e.g. "prevalence", "annual incidence", "estimated occurrence") and epidemiological rates (e.g. "1.7 per 1,000,000 live births" or 2.1:34,492) via BioBERT fine-tuned for named entity recognition (multi-type token classification).

+The final model is freely available to use on [Hugging Face](https://huggingface.co/ncats/EpiExtract4GARD).
 To see how it integrates with the entire epi4GARD alert system [click here](https://github.com/ncats/epi4GARD#epi4gard).

 ## Bi-Directional Transformer-based NER
 ### Key notebooks